TarenP/QubitModeling/README.md

      ```

 Feel free to explore and modify the code snippets based on your requirements, but make sure to give credit!
+I've already included files full of data from several qubits from the Perth and Manila qauntum computers for your convenience.

 # Final Product
 ![image description](Image/FinalDesign.jpg)